simasce/WindowKiller/README.md

 4. The screen is covered by a transparent overlay.
 5. Move your mouse to highlight the window you want to target.
 6. The process name and mouse coordinates are shown at the bottom right.
-7. Click to select the window.
+7. Click (or press `Delete` while hovering) to select the window.
 A confirmation dialog appears.
 8. Confirm to terminate the process.
 The overlay closes automatically.

 Note: You can cancel the overlay any time by pressing `ESC` or `Right Mouse` button.